The Vermont Statutes Online

-(b) The Secretary shall hold public hearings, conduct analyses, and make recommendations to the House and Senate Committees on Natural Resources and Energy regarding the volume, amount, and toxicity of the waste stream.
+(b) The Secretary shall hold public hearings, conduct analyses, and make recommendations to the House Committee on Natural Resources, Fish, and Wildlife and the Senate Committee on Natural Resources and Energy regarding the volume, amount, and toxicity of the waste stream.
 In this process, the Secretary shall consult with manufacturers of commercial products and of packaging used with commercial products, retail sales enterprises, health and environmental advocates, waste management specialists, the general public, and State agencies.
 The goal of the process is to ensure that packaging used and products sold in the State are not an undue burden to the State's ability to manage its waste.
 The Secretary shall seek voluntary changes on the part of the industrial and commercial sector in both their practices and the products they sell, so as to serve the purposes of this section.
-In this process, the Secretary may obtain voluntary compliance schedules from the appropriate industry or commercial enterprise, and shall entertain recommendations for alternative approaches.
-The Secretary shall report at the beginning of each biennium to the House and Senate Committees on Natural Resources and Energy, with any recommendations or options for legislative consideration.
-At least 45 days prior to submitting its report, the Secretary shall post any recommendations within the report to its website for notice and comment.
+In this process, the Secretary may obtain voluntary compliance schedules from the appropriate industry or commercial enterprise and shall entertain recommendations for alternative approaches.
+The Secretary shall report at the beginning of each biennium to the House Committee on Natural Resources, Fish, and Wildlife and the Senate Committee on Natural Resources and Energy, with any recommendations or options for legislative consideration.
+At least 45 days prior to submitting the report, the Secretary shall post any recommendations within the report to the Agency's website for notice and comment.

 (1) In carrying out the provisions of this subsection, the Secretary first shall consider ways to keep hazardous material; toxic substances, as that term is defined in subdivision 6624(7) of this title; and nonrecyclable, nonbiodegradable material out of the waste stream, as soon as possible.
 In this process, immediate consideration shall be given to the following: